quantum-kittens/quantum-kittens.github.io/_posts/2022-06-16-Title-Page.md

-## Chapter 1 - Welcome to Whiskerton
+## How to Read

-## Chapter 1 Part 2 - Commentary - Introduction
+Each chapter has two parts to it:
+- Story (part 1) about cats in Whiskerton
+- Commentary (part 2) explaining the quantum computing concepts demonstrated in the story